New Faces of 1952: Sketches

+Brooks' sketch had originally been written for another revue, Curtain Going Up, which did not make it to Broadway due to an unsuccessful tryout in Philadelphia.
+Sillman and Graham had seen the show during its tryout and asked Brooks for permission to include the sketch in New Faces of 1952 instead, which Brooks happily granted.

+Film adaptation

 Retitled New Faces, the film version was directed by Harry Horner in Cinemascope and Eastmancolor, and released by Twentieth Century Fox on March 6, 1954.
 Ronny Graham, Eartha Kitt, Robert Clary, Alice Ghostley, June Carroll, Virginia De Luce, Carol Lawrence, Patricia Hammerlee, Paul Lynde, and Bill Millikin repeated their stage roles.
 The film was basically a reproduction of the stage revue with a thin plot added.
 The plot involved a producer and performer (Ronny Graham) in financial trouble on opening night.
 A wealthy Texan offers to help out, on the condition that his daughter be in the show.

-The song order was changed and expanded to include:
+The song order was changed, and some songs were added and removed.
+Songs added include: